 Inter RAO facilities did not record any accidental (significant) spills of chemicals, oils, or fuel in 2020.
-GRI 306-3
+[GRI 306-3]

-Waste disposal and recycling GRI 306-2, GRI 306-4
+12.5.3.
+Waste disposal and recycling [GRI 306-2, 306-4]

 Due to production specifics, the most high-volume waste at the Group's facilities is ash and slag waste (ASW), which can create adverse environmental situations in the event of dusting or if ash components are washed away and possibly enter the soil and aquifers.
 The ash and slag waste generated at the Group's enterprises is classified as hazard class 5 (practically non-hazardous) and their environmental impact is minimal.
 In an effort to eliminate the chance of chemical components from the ash dump entering the environment, the Group's facilities utilize the best available technologies for creating protective screens.
-To minimize dusting, ash and slag waste is stored at the Group's facilities employ such measures as placing bonding agents, such as bischofite, an environmentally friendly natural material that is capable of forming a mineral polymer that prevents dusting, on the surface of the dumps.
+To minimize dusting, ash and slag waste is stored at the Group's ash dumps in a flooded state.
+In some cases, when necessary, the Group's facilities employ such measures as placing bonding agents, such as bischofite, an environmentally friendly natural material that is capable of forming a mineral polymer that prevents dusting, on the surface of the dumps.